habiibullah/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that reverses the content of an array of integers
+function that capitalizes all words of a string